bennop/Kata/20200922/README.md

 ### Realisation
 Use unfamiliar language for simple task (initial step, first file): `Java` and `Julia`.

+`bash` was choden for step 2 and it's initial version relied on its input having exactly one line. (generalized now)

+`python` and `R` offered sufficient high-level function support that they were selected for the latter steps.

 ### Extension / Outlook
 For fun: